The Classic Symptoms of a Broken Spirit: Critical reception

 The Classic Symptoms of a Broken Spirit received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 77 out of 100, which indicates "generally favorable reviews" based on 7 reviews.
 Clash was positive towards the release stating, "Overall, Architects have yet again served up something sharp and evolutionary.
 While it at times may feel less refined and grand than previous work, the push for new sounds is definitely an exciting change.
 This is a punchy record sure to spark some vital debates, as well as having a solid slew of crowd-pleasers."
 Distorted Sound scored the album 6 out of 10 and said: "After the unbeaten success of their last album, Architects knew they had to deliver.
 Whether or not they did that is down to individual opinion.
 Whilst there is no denying the band's sheer talent, The Classic Symptoms of a Broken Spirit feels like a very average record overall.
 There are some musical highlights though, with tracks such as 'Deep Fake', 'Tear Gas' and 'When We Were Young' taking the limelight.
 The lyrical content is something to be admired too, providing us with some much needed relatability in these unpredictable modern times.
 It's definitely worth a listen, that's for sure."
 DIY was also positive towards the release, calling it "...a little unrelenting, but the sheer ferocity of this record illustrates a band intently focused on the future, and breaking through to the next level."
 Luke Morton of Kerrang! considered the release to be "...a ferocious, fearless record from one of Britain's best."
-Louder Sound gave the album a positive review and stated: "This is not the most unique, original Architects album, and it's definitely not going to be considered their most 'worthy', but for all the credibility that some may feel the band have sacrificed, they've done something arguably even harder: they've shown they can write some absolutely shit-hot floor-fillers.
+Metal Hammer gave the album a positive review and stated: "This is not the most unique, original Architects album, and it's definitely not going to be considered their most 'worthy', but for all the credibility that some may feel the band have sacrificed, they've done something arguably even harder: they've shown they can write some absolutely shit-hot floor-fillers.
 Good for them."